piatra/undo.js/README.md

 });
 ```
 You initialise it passing in the type of storage permanent/temporary the amout of space you need and the DOM element to watch.
+You can clone the repository and play around in the index.html